Video Hosting For Mobile Apps: How to Build an App Using Streaming SDKs

 Dacast, for example, offers mobile SDKs for both iOS iPhones and iPads as well as Android devices that are meant to help users build apps around our HTML5 video player.
 This technology can be used to build apps for Apple, Android, Roku, Amazon Fire Stick, and more.

-SDK is often discussed alongside API, which is a similar technology that allows you to integrate two software.
+SDK is often discussed alongside API, which is a similar technology that allows you to integrate two pieces of software.
 API is not entirely relevant in the situation of app development, but it is important to know the difference between the two.

 What to Know About Dacast M3U8 Links